ml-tooling/lazycluster/docs/runtime_mgmt.md

   Only function returns from `RuntimeTasks` that were started via the `RuntimeGroup` will be returned.
 If a

-  contained `Runtime` executed further tasks directly, then those data will only be returned when querying the
+  contained `Runtime` executed further `RuntimeTasks` directly, then those data will only be returned when querying the

-  respective task directly.
+  respective `RuntimeTask` directly.